redxdev/hvzsite/README.md

 This will launch the api server on http://127.0.0.1:1337 and the ember development server on http://127.0.0.1:4200.

+_Do not use `ember server` for production environments, see the "Building the Client" section below for information on how to build the client._

 ### Building the Client

 Run the following command to build the client: